Oslandia/osm-data-classification/README.md

 - you should have a large amount of RAM

-Thus, you can get these two CSV files in the `user-data` folder and copy them into your `data/output-extracts` directory (date of download: 17/10/30).
+Thus, you can get these two CSV files in the `user-data` folder and copy them into your `data/output-extracts` directory (latest date of download: 2019-09).

 See also the *I want to parse the changesets.osm file* section.